- Payment Gateway Configuration

 - Subscription engine - allows selecting a payment method available for the subscription plan.

 The block controls the most important aspects of the subscription plan - how many times and at what intervals customers will be charged, along with the subscription start date:

 - Number of Payments - defines how many times customers will be charged (the number of orders created accordingly);

 - Repeat Payments - defines how ofter customers will be charged:

 - Setting values depend on the selected payment gateway.

-- Subscription start date - defines if subscription will start at the moment of purchase, exact day of month, last day of current month, or on the date defined by customer.
+- Subscription start date - defines if the subscription will start at the moment of purchase, the exact day of a month, last day of current month, or on the date defined by a customer.

 Additional Pricing Settings

 This section controls all additional subscription plan payment options:

 - Enable Initial Fee - defines if the initial fee is enabled for this subscription plan.
 Initial fee value is set on the product level;